How do I Invest in a REIT?

-The REIT industry uses net income as defined under the Generally Accepted Accounting Principles (GAAP) as the primary operating performance measure.
-Additionally, the REIT industry uses funds from operations (FFO), a measure of cash generated by a REIT, as a supplemental measure of a REIT's operating performance.
+REITs use net income as defined under the Generally Accepted Accounting Principles (GAAP) as their primary operating performance measure.
+Additionally, REITs use funds from operations (FFO), a measure of cash generated, as a supplemental indicator of their operating performance.

-NAREIT defines FFO as net income excluding gains or losses from sales of most property and depreciation of real estate.
-Since real estate is commonly believed to maintain more residual value than other forms of personal property – and because it often appreciates – many securities analysts judge a REIT's performance according to its Adjusted FFO (AFFO), which adjusts FFO for rent increases and certain capital expenditures.
-FFO and AFFO are used by many to gain a more accurate look at a REIT’s earnings and ability to pay dividends.
+Nareit defines FFO as net income excluding gains or losses from sales of most property and depreciation of property, since real estate typically appreciates rather than depreciates.
+Securities analysts also use a measure called Adjusted FFO (AFFO), which adjusts FFO for rent increases and certain capital expenditures.

 Growth in REIT earnings are typically generated by higher revenues, lower costs and new business opportunities.
 The most immediate sources of revenue growth are higher rates of building occupancy and increased rents.
 Additional property acquisition and development programs also create growth opportunities, provided the economic returns from these investments exceed the cost of financing.